 Approximately 7 km later, park at the car park on the side of the road.
 It is a 10 to 15 minute walk up to the top of Clogher Head for more spectacular views.

-Rumor has it that this is the new location of filming for the next Star Wars movie.
+Rumor has it that this was the filming location for the Star Wars: The Last Jedi.
 Originally, filming took place on Skellig Michael island.
 Concerns about endangering the nesting sites of the birds on Skellig Michael forced producers to change locations.
-A replica of the beehive huts on Skellig Michael were constructed on the edge of these cliffs and this is now where filming is taking place.
+A replica of the beehive huts on Skellig Michael were constructed on the edge of these cliffs during the filming of the movie.

 Continue on to Ballyferriter.
-You have the option to visit the Gallarus Observatory, a stone, Christian church built 1,300 years ago.
+You have the option to visit the Gallarus Oratory, a stone, Christian church built 1,300 years ago.
 Then, continue back to Dingle and then on to your hotel.

 Ring of Kerry or Dingle Peninsula?